NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Radiant Spark.md

 While holding the Radiant Spark, you gain a +2 item bonus to saving throws against divine spells and effects and you are aware of its powers.

-If you are good, while holding the Radiant Spark, you are [[Conditions/Sickened|Sickened 3]] and can't recover from this condition.
+If you are good, while holding the Radiant Spark, you are [[Sickened|Sickened 3]] and can't recover from this condition.

 * * *